NAYANKUMAR21/Ticket-Booking-System/README.md

 # Welcome to UnStop Seat Reservation System! /  Ticket-Booking-System

 This problem involves the reservation of seats in a train coach.
 The coach has a total of 80 seats, arranged in rows of 7 seats each, except for the last row which has only 3 seats.
-There is only one coach in this train.
+There is only one coach on this train.
 Each person is allowed to reserve up to 7 seats at a time.
-The priority for booking seats is to reserve them in one row if available.
-If seats are not available in one row, the booking should be done in a way that reserves nearby seats.
+The priority for booking seats is to secure them in one row if available.
+If seats are not available in one row, the booking should be made in a way that reserves nearby seats.
 Users can book as many tickets as they want until the coach is full.
 There is no requirement for creating a login functionality in this application.

 # TechStack:
 # 1. **Frontend**
  	a.
 React.js
    	b.
 Context Api
      	c.
 Chakra Ui (External CSS)
 # 2.**Backend**
 	a.
 Node.js
   	b.
 Express
     	c.
 Mongoose
       	d. redis
 # 3. **DataBase**
        	a.
 MongoDb

-#**All Seats Available :**
+#**All Seats Available:**

 ![enter image description here](https://res.cloudinary.com/dc3akfh6t/image/upload/v1689250632/crhtmzdszmuddmp1grql.png)